samatar26/cv/README.md

 ### [Fluidly](https://fluidly.co.uk) | Software Engineer | Aug 2019 - Present

 - Working in a mono-environment (production only, every commit to master/main goes directly to production).
 This results in extremely fast releases into production, very good monitoring and high quality code written exclusively using TDD.
-- Working on Flask and Node.js apps for the majority of our micro-services.
+- Working on Flask, FastAPI, and Node.js apps for the majority of our micro-services.
 - Use of Google Cloud Pub/Sub for our messaging between different services.
 - Use React, TypeScript, Redux, Sass and Styled-Components to develop features for the app.
 React Testing Library and Cypress is used for the test-driven development of these features.
 - Extensive knowledge and use of our infrastructure: CircleCI for our CI/CD pipeline, Google Cloud Platform for our cloud infrastructure and Terraform to manage all of our infrastructure.